dustinpfister/blog_posts/_posts/canvas-image.md

 ## 1 - Canvas image must know basics

-This is a post on the HTML canvas element, and using images with a canvas project.
+This is a post on the HTML canvas element, and using images with a such canvas elements.
 This is not a getting started post with canvas, let alone javaScript in general.
 If you are new to javaScript and canvas you might want to start out elsewhere.

 In canvas there is the drawImage method that is used to draw an image onto a canvas.
+With the drawImage method an external image, a Data URL, or another canvas element can be used as a source as passed as the first argument to this method.
+Additional arguments can then be used to define a source position and size, as well as a destination position and size when it comes to drawing to the canvas with this source image.

-WIth the drawImage method an external image, a Data URL, or another canvas element can be used as a source.
-There is also ways to create an image from a canvas, and create images with just context drawing methods using no external assets at all which I often seem to prefer for starters at least, and more often then not the only way to go about making graphics.
+There is also ways to create an image from a canvas, that is create images with just context drawing methods using no external assets at all which I often seem to prefer for starters at least in most projects.
+As I mentioned another canvas element can be used as a source for the draw image method, so canvas elements can be used as a way to create sprite sheets with javaScript and then that other canvas can then be used as a resource in place of an external image.

 ## 2 - Canvas drawImage method basic example